Majic2000/Majic2000/README.md

 Note most of this github repos and profile needs a tidy clean up.
 As there is a lot that i am working on, its sometimes difficult to find time, however do attempt to make progress in that regard whenever i can!

-Hope you all the best and happy coding!